sdelestang/IMuLT/README.md

 ## First Time Setup

-After installing, copy the required "ModelStructure.xlsx"" template to your working directory:
+After installing, copy the required "ModelStructure.xlsx"" template to your working directory.
+This has been pre-loaded with a four-area, two-sex model and two age model:
 ```r
 library(IMuLT)
 copy_model_structure()  # Copies to current directory